How to Choose the Right Indoor Cycling Bike

 Sunny Health & Fitness

-Sunny Health & Fitness offers quite a selection of indoor cycling bikes of various sizes.
+Sunny Health & Fitness offers a selection of indoor cycling bikes of various sizes.
 All their models are available at acceptable prices and deliver excellent quality.
 Some of the models released in 2017 are the ASUNA Lancer, ASUNA Minotaur, and ASUNA Sabre.
-The Lancer model has received a decent amount of 5-star reviews, a more affordable alternative to the Keiser model.
+The Lancer model has received decent 5-star reviews, a more affordable alternative to the Keiser model.

 Most Sunny bikes feature a friction resistance system and chain-drive system.
 However, there are several models with a belt drive and magnetic resistance.
 For example, the Lancer model that we’ve mentioned is a magnetic brake bike.

 On the other hand, if you’re on a budget, bikes such as the Sunny Pro Indoor Cycling Bike may be just about the right choice for you.
-This is one of the most affordable and most rated products from this brand at the moment.
+The Sunny bike is one of the most affordable and highly rated products from this brand.
 It’s chain-driven, with a perimeter weighted, 40 lbs flywheel, contact brake system, adjustable seat, and solid frame.
 It’s rated for users up to 275 lbs and has a smaller footprint than others… Read Full Review

-More than 80% of the top professional sports teams in the world now train on Keiser machines, not just bikes, including several baseball teams in the majors, the soccer champions of nine countries, several American football champions, and countless Olympians.
+More than 80% of the top professional sports teams globally now train on Keiser machines, not just bikes, including several baseball teams in the majors, the soccer champions of nine countries, several American football champions, and countless Olympians.
 NASA joins them to Navy Seals, medical experts, rehabilitation specialists, and major gyms like LA Fitness.

 When it comes to indoor cycling bikes, the Keiser M3 is the most popular model.
 This bike has received several re-designs over the years.
-It’s currently sold under the name of Keiser M3i, and as opposed to the older models, it comes with a Bluetooth console.
+Its current model number is Keiser M3i, and as opposed to the older models, it comes with a Bluetooth console.

 The Keiser M3i is a rear-drive, magnetic exercise bike.
-It offers high micro-adjustability, featuring horizontal sliders for both its seat and handlebars.
-As opposed to many other commercial-grade trainers, the Keiser M3i doesn’t have an extra-heavy flywheel.
+It offers high micro-adjustability, featuring horizontal sliders for its seat and handlebars.
+Unlike many other commercial-grade trainers, the Keiser M3i doesn’t have an extra-heavy flywheel.
 However, its magnetic brake does compensate for the resistance generated and the overall pedaling feel… Read Full Review

 Affiliate Disclosure: As a Sole Fitness Affiliate Program participant, I earn commissions on purchases made through links in the post.
 Full disclosure

-Sole provides a complete line of award-winning fitness gear.
-Needless to say, among their offered products, there are several indoor cycles.
+Sole provides a complete line of award-winning fitness gear and among Sole’s offered products.
 The SB900 and SB700 are two of their best-rated bikes.
-Both are equipped with a fairly decent progress tracking console and cover the full range of workouts possible on this type of exercise bike.
+Both are equipped with a reasonably decent progress tracking console and cover the full range of workouts possible on this type of exercise bike.

 The SOLE SB700 is currently the most rated intensity indoor bike from this company.
 It’s a bike with an elegant design and a sturdy build.
 It features contact brakes, but the brake pad is kevlar-made, not wool-felt, for superior durability.
 It’s a bike with an adjustable handlebar vertically and horizontally and a 48 lbs flywheel to supply the resistance required by pro cyclists.
-The bike includes a nice warranty pack… Read Full Review
+The cycle includes an excellent warranty package… Read Full Review

 An Indoor Cycling Bike Guide Summary